7 Joining Tables with INNER JOIN

 Example 2: Joining Multiple Tables

 Sometimes we need to combine data from more than two tables.
-In this example, we have three tables: customers
+In this example, we have three tables: customers, orders, and order_details.
+The order_details table contains information about the products in each order, including the order_id, product_id, and quantity.

 SELECT customers.customer_name, orders.order_date,